ricardoquesada/unijoysticle/DOCUMENTATION.md

 ### Setup

 * DO NOT plug the UniJoystiCle WiFi receiver to the Commodore 64 yet
-* Power the UniJoystiCle WiFi receiver (either via USB cable, or via the barrel jack)
+* Power the UniJoystiCle WiFi receiver (either with a micro USB cable, or via the barrel jack)
 * Wait a few seconds and you should see two LEDs.
 The color is not important

 <img class="" src="https://lh3.googleusercontent.com/mFqRvn15aHQGBgtxXAztYggZdZfuW5j25pDKyW7hDaVNp3BLgNDDlKC3449NrG75C80gITnOUsPxNA=w914-h1670-no" width="279" height="153" />